victor-sm/Craft-TwigBetterSort/README.md

 **Sort-flags:**

-If the php-function supports sort-flags, you can pass them in a third parameter.
+If the php-function supports sort-flags, you can pass them in a second parameter.

 ```twig
 {% for entry in craft.entries.section('news').find()|sort('sort', 'SORT_NUMERIC') %}....{% endfor %}